 It should help you:

-By advising on held-away accounts you create new value for your clients.
-Also, you create an extra revenue stream for your firm.
+By advising on held-away accounts, you not only create new value for your clients but also create an extra revenue stream for your firm.

 “Getting organized” with their finances is a top goal of many prospects.
 Getting access to your prospects at the right time in the sales cycle is a powerful way to show value.
 It also lets you better assess their growth potential as a client.